background

 “Why take ye up your abode in idols?”

 With new fury, the governor ordered Longinus to be killed on the spot.
-The attending guards quickly beheaded the saint, and his blood sprayed over the governors’ face.

 He too embraced the Christian faith.